pmaxwellward/manual/Panel.md

 ![](images/VCO.png)

 Design recommendations from VCV:
-- Avoid gradients and photorealism.
-Use a flat style for panels and components.
-This increases clarity at all zoom levels, which is important when several other modules are on-screen.
 - Design panels as if you are designing hardware.
 	- Make sure there is enough space between knobs and ports to put your thumbs between them.
 	- Use an inverted background for output ports (see Fundamental VCO-1 panel above).